bardgradcenter/bgceblasts/README.md

 # bgceblasts

 We'll be using this repository to make sure we're are currently working on the latest eblasts.
+Be sure to synch!